 There are plenty of ways to level up in Final Fantasy XIV, but new players should focus on the main scenario quests, something we touch on a bit in our FFXIV beginner’s guide.
 This way you’ll level up and experience the game and its locations as the developers intended.
 It won’t be a fast journey, but you’ll have to complete the main quests to do the top-tier stuff anyway, so you might as well just go with the flow.

-Experience point boosting items are available, but the best ones are locked behind pre-order campaigns like the.
-You can grab the “Brand-New Ring” by completing the Hall of the Novice questline at level 15, a headpiece through Recruit-A-Friend, or several outfit sets bought through the Mogstation – the game’s microtransaction marketplace.
+Experience point boosting items are available — like the “Brand-New Ring” awarded through the Hall of the Novice questline at level 15, a headpiece through Recruit-A-Friend, or several signature outfits bought with real money through the online FFXIV item shop.

 Leveling Another Battle Class